harrytruman/logstash-vmware/README.md

 Logstash with ESXi and vCenter
 ===============

+Note: Everything here is still valid/functional for ESXi/vSphere 5.x and some newer versions, but it's unmaintained.

 Logstash configs and grok filters for handling ESXi and vSphere 5.x+ messages.

 Credit to [Martin Seener](https://gist.github.com/martinseener) for his [Grok ESXi 5.x Pattern](https://gist.github.com/martinseener/5238576).